yyx990803/npm-http-server/README.md

-    package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag /path/tofile    The path to a file in that package (optional, defaults to main module)
+    package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag /path/to/file   The path to a file in that package (optional, defaults to main module)

-### Bower package url format
+### Bower Support

-npm-http-server recognizes a special path to serve Bower packages - `/bower.zip`.
-Rest of the URL follows the same convention as any other file.
+In general, we recommend JavaScript libraries do not use Bower because it places additional burdens on package authors for little to no gain.
+However, we have included support for Bower for the sake of legacy applications that still need to use it for some reason.

-`bower.zip` file is created dynamically based on `bower.json` found within a package.
-It contains of, actually, `bower.json` and all files, listed in its `main` section.

-Version number is replaced with the one from `package.json` so there is no need to manually update it.
+To get a Bower bundle from a package that supports it use the `/bower.zip` file path.
+The zip archive that Bower needs is created dynamically based on the config in `bower.json`.
+The archive contains `bower.json` and all files listed in its `main` section.
+For convenience, the `version` number is automatically replaced with the one from `package.json` so there is no need to manually update it.